 All staff should be aware of, and have consideration for, any students with SEND/Learning difficulties or disabilities.
-Reasonable adjustments may be made for any such pupils.
+Reasonable adjustments may be made for any such pupils and will take into account the specific circumstances and requirements of the pupil concerned.
 Please see our SEND Policy, available from our website or the School Office.

 The school aims to work in partnership with parents and any relevant external agencies in the promotion of good behaviour and supports pupils as detailed throughout this policy.
 By signing the parent agreement, parents agree to support the policies of the school including this behaviour policy.
+Details of the school rules and sanctions are included in the pupil planners for Years 1 to 6.

 Widford Lodge expects every member of the school community to behave in a considerate way towards others.
 This policy aims to help children grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.

-School staff are aware of their power to discipline pupils even when they aren't at school, to such an extent as is reasonable, where their behaviour could pose a threat or could adversely affect the school's reputation.
+School staff are aware of their power to discipline pupils for misbehaviour outside of the school premises including online behaviour, to such an extent as is reasonable, where their behaviour could pose a threat to another pupil, could have repercussions for the orderly running of the school or could adversely affect the school's reputation.